bighuggies/bighuggies.github.com/blog/_posts/2014-05-18-how-mcnagg-works.md

 filter list, making it much easier to catch all the videos you want to watch.
 It also shows the latest tweets from the Mindcrackers and the top few [/r/mindcrack](https://reddit.com/r/mindcrack) posts, but that's mainly just to fill out the right hand side of the page and isn't terribly interesting.
+From what I can tell using Google Analytics, mcnagg seems to have a few dozen regular users.

 By the way, I am aware that the name mcnagg is terrible.